simp/pupmod-simp-iptables/REFERENCE.md

 **Classes**

 * [`iptables`](#iptables): Add management of iptables with default rule optimization and a failsafe fallback mode  This class will detect conflicts with the SIMP option
+* [`iptables::firewalld::shim`](#iptablesfirewalldshim): These items mimic components in the actual `firewalld` module but set them to safer defaults per the usual "authoritative control" idea of SI
 * [`iptables::install`](#iptablesinstall): **NOTE: THIS IS A [PRIVATE](https://github.com/puppetlabs/puppetlabs-stdlib#assert_private) CLASS**  Install the IPTables and IP6Tables compo
 * [`iptables::rules::base`](#iptablesrulesbase): **NOTE: THIS IS A [PRIVATE](https://github.com/puppetlabs/puppetlabs-stdlib#assert_private) CLASS**  Set up the basic iptables rules pertinen
 * [`iptables::rules::default_drop`](#iptablesrulesdefault_drop): **NOTE: THIS IS A [PRIVATE](https://github.com/puppetlabs/puppetlabs-stdlib#assert_private) CLASS**  Manage the default policy settings of th